Your claim could be worth...

 If we successfully secure your accident claim, our agreed percentage is deducted from your settlement, ensuring you keep the majority of your compensation.
 Our transparent approach means you’ll always know where you stand financially.

 If you are partially at fault for the accident, you may still have a valid claim for compensation under the principle of contributory negligence.
 The compensation you receive may be reduced to reflect your share of responsibility.
-Our lawyers will assess your case and ensure any contributory negligence is fairly considered to maximise the compensation you deserve.
+Our hit-and-run lawyers will assess your case and ensure any contributory negligence is fairly considered to maximise the compensation you deserve.

 More complex claims, especially those involving liability disputes, extensive medical assessments, and special damages like brain injuries, may take longer to settle.
-Our lawyers for hit and run accidents will keep you informed throughout the process and secure your compensation as efficiently as possible.
+Our lawyers for hit-and-run accidents will keep you informed throughout the process and secure your compensation as efficiently as possible.

 If the responsible party cannot be traced or is uninsured, your compensation claim will usually be paid by the MIB.
 In some cases, if the at-fault party is identified, their insurance company will handle the payout.

-Watermans is your expert hit and run lawyers in Scotland.
+Watermans is your expert hit-and-run lawyers in Scotland.

 Contact us today for straightforward legal advice on your accident compensation claim.